emacsattic/scp/README-en.md

       (port ."22")
     ))

-Therefore, you need to read the variables and suggest joining before you introduce SFTP
+Therefore, you need to read the variables and suggest joining before you introduce scp.el

     (setq enable-local-variables :all enable-local-eval t)
       (hack-dir-local-variables)

-<a id="org10108ff"></a>

-# Usage
+# Usage<a id="sec-4" name="sec-4"></a>

--   sftp-get Download current file
+-   scp-get Download current file
--   sftp-put Upload current file
+-   scp-put Upload current file
--   sftp-get-directory Download the entire folder
+-   scp-get-directory Download the entire folder
--   sftp-put-directory Upload the entire folder
+-   scp-put-directory Upload the entire folder